 The Environmental Information (Scotland) Regulations 2004 (EIRs) provide rights similar to FOISA, for access to environmental information held by the University.
 The Regulations are regulated by the Scottish Information Commissioner.

 A request for environmental information need not be in writing, or in any other recorded format, but if access is requested to both general and environmental information then the request must be in a recorded format.
 In the latter circumstances it must then be decided whether the request should be dealt with under EIRs or FoISA.

 The University already publishes a great deal of information that can be accessed via its Publication Scheme.

-- The state of human health and safety, conditions of human life, the food chain, cultural sites and built structures, which are, or are likely to be, affected by the state of the elements of the environment and the interaction between them;
+- The state of human health and safety, conditions of human life, the food chain, cultural sites and built structures affected by the environment

 - Cost benefit and other economic analyses used in environmental decision making.

 - genetically modified crops

 - air-conditioning systems in public buildings

 EIR vs FOISA